grostbite/LPCORE/README.md

 LPCORE
 ======

-This is a site builder project that no longer develops.
+This is a site builder project.